centrica-engineering/nucleus-docs/docs/components/ns-selector.md

 * If you are using the ns-selector with an illustration, it's important to make sure you are using a Nucleus illustration.
 [View illustrations in Storybook](https://britishgas.co.uk/nucleus/demo/index.html?path=/story/ns-illustrations--appliance)
 * Make sure the supporting copy is clear and concise.
 * Make sure the labels explain exactly what the user is selecting.
 If all content is removed other than the label, then the user would still understand what they are selecting.
+* If using the optional Expander, keep the content concise – you can use lists in the content to help.
+Be mindful that once a heading is expanded it forces the bottom of that selector down and that of any other instances in the row.

 ## Usage